 Africa has a lot of knowledge that should be incorporated in formal education to ensure that young people learn from the indigenous communities on how they have been mitigating and adapting from climate change to create a more sustainable future.

 More young people are being left out of decision making processes.
 They are not given enough time and the capacity to contribute in shaping policy and at big influencing platforms, at the actual policy processes or intergovernmental negotiations and are often sequestered to observer roles.
 Young people should play a key role in contributing to climate action, gender and education strategies.

 Young people believe in representation, they commended leaders to rethink how to Provide seats for more young people especially young women from fragile communities and to facilitate more dialogue/collaboration at national and international level.

-Alice Mukashyaka is currently the Advocacy Manager for Livelihoods and Education at Restless Development.
-Alice recently coordinated the biggest youth-led study on global education since the pandemic hit, the 'By Us, For Us' and convened the #MakeEducationWork campaign in partnership with the RewirED Summit, reaching nearly 13 million young people.
-She is the co-founder of Starlight, a Rwandan Ed-tech social enterprise that makes STEM learning kits and introduces high school students to STEM careers, mentorship, and role models.
-Previously, Alice was a Mastercard Foundation Youth Ambassador and a Youth Think Tank researcher.
-Alice advocates for meaningful youth engagement and access to quality education for all.
-Her education background covers global challenges from the African Leadership University and she lives to witness a sustainable world with equal access to opportunities and safety.
+Alice Mukashyaka is the Advocacy Manager for Livelihoods and Education at Restless Development, where she coordinated the biggest youth-led study on global education since the pandemic hit, the ‘By Us, For Us’ and convened the #MakeEducationWork campaign in partnership with the RewirED Summit, reaching nearly 13 million young people.
+Alice is also the co-founder of Starlight, a Rwandan Ed-tech social enterprise that makes STEM learning kits and introduces high school students to STEM careers, mentorship, and role models.
+She is the UN Foundation Next Generation Fellow and she is currently supporting the office of the African Union envoy on youth in elaborating plans of action to achieve the Africa we want.